-Green-synthesized silver nanoparticles (AgNPs) derived from Cissus quadrangularis, along with AgNO₃ solution and crude aqueous extracts, have been evaluated for their adulticidal and larvicidal efficacy against Hippobosca maculata and Rhipicephalus (Boophilus) microplus.
+Green-synthesized silver nanoparticles (AgNPs) derived from C. quadrangularis, along with AgNO₃ solution and crude aqueous extracts, have been evaluated for their adulticidal and larvicidal efficacy against Hippobosca maculata and Rhipicephalus (Boophilus) microplus.
 Among the tested treatments, synthesized AgNPs exhibited the highest toxicity against adult H. maculata, followed by the aqueous extract and AgNO₃ solution.
 The LC₅₀ values recorded were 37.08, 40.35, and 6.30 mg L⁻¹, while the LC₉₀ values were 175.46, 192.17, and 18.14 mg L⁻¹ for the aqueous extract, AgNO₃ solution, and AgNPs, respectively.
 The corresponding coefficient of determination (r²) values were 0.970, 0.992, and 0.969, indicating a strong dose–response relationship (Santhoshkumar et al., 2012).

 Aloe vera